 Usually the immune system of a healthy person is so strong that minor bacterial infection is typically eliminated from the body with its active involvement.
-However, when bacteria are in abundant number and have potential to spread into the blood due to weak immune system, it can infiltrate and cause serious bodily response which medically is known as bacteremia or sepsis.

 High temperature, rapid heart and respiratory rate, raised white blood cell count, and other systemic symptoms are characteristic feature of blood poisoning.
-Early detection of the illness and administration of antibiotics is the mainstay treatment of blood poisoning.
-Delay in treatment may have fatal consequences.

 What Are The Causes Of Blood Poisoning?

 Blood poisoning or bacteremia is presence of bacteria in the blood.
 In a normal healthy person there are hundreds of bacteria residing on skin surface, intestine and lining of genitourinary tract.
-They live harmoniously and do not pose any risk to the health of a person.

 Blood poisoning occurs when a person has low immunity.
 Harmful organisms especially bacteria may find an opportunity of entry into the system.
 Once they enter, they can infect certain part of body; for example the urinary system or the respiratory tract or the kidneys or the abdomen.
 Thus a person may suffer from urinary tract infection or pneumonia, or pyelitis, or an infection in abdomen.